How to Troubleshoot Wi-Fi

 Wi-Fi connection drops

-You won’t have a great time catching up on Mythic Quest episodes or playing Call of Duty online when your Wi-Fi is constantly disconnecting and reconnecting to your router.
+You won’t have a great time catching up on the latest Netflix series or playing Call of Duty online when your Wi-Fi is constantly disconnecting and reconnecting to your router.
 In these situations, it’s time to tinker with your router’s hardware settings.

 Restart your router